edgedb/edgedb/docs/internals/dev.rst

    # or run two files:
    $ edb test tests/test_edgeql_calls.py tests/test_edgeql_for.py

-To pattern-match a test bu its name:
+To pattern-match a test but its name:

 .. code-block:: bash